Deepslalitha/DockerKubeApp/README.md

 **Install and set Up Docker**

-        The docker installation is  done by the Jenkins user as it has root user privileges. sudo apt install docker.io
+        The docker installation is  done as the Jenkins user as it has root user privileges. sudo apt install docker.io
         Run  docker --version o to see whether docker is installed Add Jenkins user to the Docker group -